2004-2008 Chrysler Crossfire

 2004 • 2005 • 2006 • 2007 • 2008

-This article will explain how to install new car stereo gear in your Crossfire.
-Check it out and then use our vehicle selector to find the gear that will fit your car.
+In a nutshell: This article is an overview of your Crossfire's audio system and its upgrade options.
+Use our vehicle selector to find the gear that will fit your car.

 Overview of the Chrysler Crossfire

 The typical concept car rotating slowly in the center of an auto show display is exactly that – a collection of concepts that may or may not ever make it to your local dealership.
 You might see bits and pieces of the technology or slight hints of styling cues, but the chances of the whole car making it from show to showroom are incredibly slim.

 The Chrysler Crossfire coupe is one of those rare cars that more or less did just that.
 Sure, the production version was toned down a fair amount due to real world concerns about safety and mass-production realities and whatnot, but the overall theme of the Crossfire remained surprisingly true to the 2001 concept.